ppernias/scolaia-builder/specifications.md

 # ADL Builder
 ## Project Overview
-ADLBuilder is a tool designed to streamline the creation of structured, reusable assistant configurations in YAML format, enabling seamless integration with AI wrappers like ChatGPT, OpenWebUI, and others.
-By offering a user-friendly interface for defining assistant behavior, personality, and domain-specific instructions, ADLBuilder empowers developers, educators, and AI designers to prototype, document, and deploy customized assistants efficiently.
+ADLMaker is a tool designed to streamline the creation of structured, reusable assistant configurations in YAML format, enabling seamless integration with AI wrappers like ChatGPT, OpenWebUI, and others.
+By offering a user-friendly interface for defining assistant behavior, personality, and domain-specific instructions, ADLMaker empowers developers, educators, and AI designers to prototype, document, and deploy customized assistants efficiently.
 The project bridges the gap between natural language prompt engineering and modular software configuration, promoting clarity, reusability, and version control in assistant design workflows.

 ### Vision Statement
-ADLBuilder envisions a future where designing intelligent assistants is as intuitive, transparent, and standardized as writing code.
+ADLMaker envisions a future where designing intelligent assistants is as intuitive, transparent, and standardized as writing code.
 By empowering creators to define assistant behavior through clear, modular, and portable descriptions, we aim to foster an open ecosystem of interoperable, ethical, and domain-aware AI agents that can be trusted, shared, and continuously improved by diverse communities.

 ### Problem Statement
 While the creation of AI assistants through natural language system prompts has become more accessible, the process remains largely informal, unstructured, and limited in scope.
 Current approaches typically rely on ad-hoc textual descriptions of an assistant’s personality and high-level goals, but they fall short when more advanced behavior is needed.
 In particular: